asimjalis/aws-demos/deep-learning/demos.md

 ## Time Series Analysis

-- This notebook explores predicting gas prices.
+- This notebook explores predicting gasoline sales.
-- It builds a model by using recent prices as features.
+- It builds a model by using weekly sales as features.
-- The label or target is price one day after the prices used as features.
+- The label or target is the number of barrels of gasoline sold one week after the sales used as features.
 - You can use this approach on any time series data.

 # MXNet Computations